Chieto08/The-Internship-/Week 3/readme.md

 # DICE GAME

 ### About
 **The dice game is a game which entails 2 - 100 players actively playing at a time.
-It involves rolling 2 dices, in which the player with the highest total score wins the game after 3 trials.
+It involves rolling 2 dies, in which the player with the highest total score wins the game after 3 trials.
 If there exists a tie, then there is a replay till a single winner emerges.**

 ---
-### Below are the functions and their tasks:
+### Below are the functions and what they do:
 ### *start_game()*
 This function starts the game by explaining the rules of the game to the player, and accepting player usernames.